IRS & USPAP

 Folks, don’t scoff.
 I went through this exact scenario.

-As a matter of fact, I (foolishly) reported on other assignments that my work conformed with USPAP and.
+As a matter of fact, I (foolishly) reported on other assignments that my work conformed with USPAP and I was specifically directed by a manager to remove ALL references to USPAP because SOME conflict with IRS internal practices, procedures and just plain habits.

 As a practical matter, IF a taxpayer goes to tax court the IRS NOPA (deduction rejection) would likely be overturned UNLESS there are other actual exceptions.
 The most common of which will be in interpretations of highest and best use.